PhotoToolsPhotoTools

 Can I smile in a passport photo?

-For U.S. passport photos, a natural smile may be acceptable in some contexts, but the safest printed-photo choice is a neutral expression with both eyes open and mouth closed.
-Avoid showing teeth if you want the lowest-risk result.
+For U.S. passport photos, the safest choice for a printed photo is a neutral expression with both eyes open and mouth closed.
+A natural smile may be accepted in some cases, but avoid showing teeth for the lowest-risk result.

-No, eyeglasses should be removed for a U.S. passport photo unless you have a rare medical reason and include the required note.
-Sunglasses and tinted glasses should not be worn.
+No. Eyeglasses should be removed for a U.S. passport photo unless you have a rare documented medical reason.
+Sunglasses and tinted glasses are not allowed.

-Yes, a modern phone can take a suitable photo if the image is sharp, evenly lit, recent, unedited, and composed correctly.
-Ask someone else to take it instead of using a selfie angle.
+Yes.
+A modern phone works if the image is sharp, evenly lit, recent, unedited, and composed correctly.
+Have someone else take it rather than using a selfie angle.
+Turn off auto-enhance, portrait mode, and beauty filters before the shot, because as of January 2026 these can trigger automatic rejection.

 Are there hair rules for passport photos?

-There is no rule against wearing your hair up or down, but your full face must be visible from the bottom of the chin to the top of the forehead.
-Hair should not cover your eyes or cast shadows across your face, and both edges of the face should be visible.
-If long hair or a fringe hides the face outline, tuck it back before taking the photo.
+There is no rule against wearing your hair up or down, but your full face must be visible from chin to forehead, hair should not cover your eyes or cast shadows, and both edges of the face should be visible.
+Tuck long hair or a fringe back if it hides the face outline.